open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 or link was discarded due to such a limit.
 To prevent excessive logging, the log should not be emitted once per span, or per discarded attribute, event, or links.

-Attributes, events and links dropped due to collection limits MUST be reported at export time.
+Counts for attributes, events and links dropped due to collection limits MUST be reported at export time as described in the [exporters](./sdk_exporters/non-otlp.md#dropped-attributes-count) specification.

 ## Id Generators